-A regular full-time employee is one who is appointed to a full-time position and is regularly scheduled to work full-time shifts.
+A regular full-time employee is one who is appointed to a full-time position and is regularly scheduled to work full-time shifts as outlined in Article 14.2(a)(Hours of Work).
 A full-time employee is entitled to all the benefits outlined in this agreement.